Hans Frei: Turning to theology

-While at North Carolina State, Frei heard a lecture by the prominent theologian H. Richard Niebuhr, began corresponding with him, and eventually enrolled for a Bachelor of Divinity degree at Yale Divinity School (YDS), Niebuhr's base.
-It was there that he found a kind of home.
-Despite some wanderings in the years between 1945 and 1947 and 1950 and 1956, Frei described YDS as the "world not left behind".
-There he was taught by Niebuhr and by R. L. Calhoun and Julian Hartt, and there some of his deepest theological attitudes were shaped, some of his deepest friendships formed, all his most important work done, and his tremendously successful teaching and administrative duties carried out.
+While at North Carolina State, Frei began corresponding with the theologian H. Richard Niebuhr and enrolled for a Bachelor of Divinity degree at Yale Divinity School (YDS).
+At YDS, he was mentored by Niebuhr, R. L. Calhoun and Julian Hartt, and there he developed his lifelong theological attitudes and carried out his teaching and administrative duties.

 He graduated in 1945, and became a Baptist minister at the First Baptist Church, North Stratford, New Hampshire.
 Despite the work involved in the parish, in being a local preacher, and in some teaching work, Frei found time to read a great deal in solitude.
 He found himself drawn towards Anglicanism, towards what he saw as its more obviously 'generous' orthodoxy – to such an extent that in later life he was to say that Baptist ministry had always felt like a staging post on the way to somewhere else.
 At the same time, he developed a yearning for more academic work.